 - Additional qBittorrent Help options & features help for qBittorrent

-If you still have issues after using this guide and would like some assistance, you may post here or our Forums.
-The comments section here is not well set up for ongoing discussions, so the forums are a better place.
+If you still have issues after using this guide and would like some assistance, you may post here or our Forum.
+The comments section here is not well set up for ongoing discussions, so the forum is a better place.

 - Your speed test result for both upload and download speed in kiloBytes per second (kBps)